taz-j/taz-j/README.md

 I am a Technical Business Analyst who likes to code for fun!
 ------------------------------------------------------------

 I started working as a software developer in 2020 but quickly realised I have a passion for project management and solving business problems through innovative solutions.
-These days I code here and there to keep up to date with the latest technologies and to build things I can't find other people making.
+These days I code here and there to keep up to date with the latest technologies and to build for fun in my spare time

 * 🌍  I'm based in Brisbane
-* 🧠  I'm learning NextJS
+* 🧠  I'm learning NextJS/tailwind
-* ⚡  I can solve a rubik's cube in under a minute
+* ⚡  I can solve a Rubik's cube in under a minute

 ### Skills

 <p align="left">
 <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript" target="_blank" rel="noreferrer"><img src="https://raw.githubusercontent.com/danielcranney/readme-generator/main/public/icons/skills/javascript-colored.svg" width="36" height="36" alt="JavaScript" /></a>